jxzb1988/MMQTL/README.md

 path/to/phentoype_file_5
 ```

 -Z: specify the location of the file containing the location of genotype files for each tissue/condition.
-The format for the genotype should be in PLINK format
+The format for the genotype should be in PLINK format.
+To speed up mmQTL running, split genotype into chromosomes.

 This file should be: